consider-it/UAVreg-registry-client/Readme.md

-# UAV e-Registration: PKI Server
+# UAV e-Registration: Registry Client for the Insurance Company
 _A demo PKI for drone certification used to sign D2X (Drone to anything) messages._

 The PKI consists of three "server"-side applications, which inter-connect, as well as a possible third-party drone registry service.
 The cryptographic signature algorithm used is ECDSA with the NIST P-256 curve.

 ## Information
-This application is the main part, which issues certificate to drones (which have sent a CSR).
+This application is a very simple client for the insurance company to register new drones at the built-in registry.
-The implementation can use different drone registies and it also has a very simple registry built in.
+Only a very basic functionality is implemented, which is needed for demonstration purposes.

 ## Installation